 Red blood cells (RBCs) in the

-CSF means bleeding.
-High levels of white blood cells (WBCs) mean meningitis.
+CSF can result from bleeding.
+High levels of white blood cells (WBCs) can indicate meningitis.

-Tumor cells and abnormal levels of white blood cells mean cancer.
+Tumor cells and abnormal levels of white blood cells can show cancer is present.

 bacteria, or other organisms in the CSF means that an infection (such as